tradestatistics/documentation/docs/02-measures.md

 ## Countries not included in rankings and indicators

 The curated data includes all the countries available from UN Comtrade data.
-However, RCA based calculations such as ECI, PCI and Proximity consider 128 countries studied in [@atlas2014] according to a selection process that includes both quality and quantity of data.
+However, RCA based calculations such as CCI, PCI and Proximity consider 128 countries studied in [@atlas2014] according to a selection process that includes both quality and quantity of data.